A View Inside North Korea

 We began by asking North Koreans about the regime’s public distribution system, informal market and bartering activities, outside information, and unification.
 We inquired about events that drive their view of the government and foreign aid.

-The fifth in our six-part series focused on respondents’ answers to the following three questions:
+The fifth in our five-part series focused on respondents’ answers to the following three questions:

 Will unification happen in your lifetime? / 평생 살아가는 동안 통일이 실현될 수 있다고 생각합니까?

 Do you think unification is necessary? / 통일이 꼭 필요하다고 생각하십니까?

 If yes, what is the main reason that unification should occur? / 질문에 ‘네’라고 답하셨으면 주된 이유가 무엇입니까?

 - a.
 Shared ethnicity (North and South are “one race”) / 동일한 민족이기 때문에

 - b.
 Increase economic growth / 경제 성장을 위해서

 - c.
 Increase international influence / 국제적인 영향력 강화를 위해

 - d.
 Reduce costs related to division of peninsula / 한반도 분단 상태로 인한 비용 절감을 위해